 If you suspect a wildlife crime is/has taken place

-- Report any suspicious activity as soon as possible to Police Scotland on 101 or 999 and ask to speak to a Wildlife Crime Officer if one is available
+- Report any suspicious activity as soon as possible to Police Scotland on 101 or 999 if it is an emergency, and ask to speak to a Wildlife Crime Officer if one is available

 - Take note of the date, time, and weather conditions

-- If possible, identify a map reference or ideally a GPS reading of both the incident scene and location from where you witnessed the incident
+- If possible, identify a map reference using the My Three Words app, or ideally a GPS reading of both the incident scene and location from where you witnessed the incident

 - Note a description of person/s involved including gender, age, height, clothing, etc